 For complete guidance from the Methodist Church go here: https://www.methodist.org.uk/about-us/coronavirus/official-guidance/

-However we continue to serve those in need, despite the building being closed and, at Ashcroft, we have always believed in the strength of working together, especially with other organisations, to provide support to those in need.
+We continue to serve those in need, despite our groups being closed and, at Ashcroft, we have always believed in the strength of working together, especially with other organisations, to provide support to those in need.
 As part of our response to the coronavirus pandemic we are providing help through the Cirencester Community Response team, set-up by the Cirencester Council.